 Both the husky and malamute were bred for pulling in harsh arctic conditions.
 However, the Malamute was designed for heavier loads over longer periods of time, hence the extra muscle.

 Malamute owners will often tell you about their stubbornness.
 These dogs require a lot of training and patience to fit into your typical family.

 These are a working breed, and if they don’t have a daily outlet for their extreme energy they’ll quickly become bored and destructive.

-Utonagan is a newer crossbreed, introduced to the UK in the 1980’s, which is a mix of Malamute, Siberian Husky, and German Shepherd.
+Utonagan is a newer crossbreed introduced to the UK in the 1980’s.
+They are a mix of Malamute, Siberian Husky, and German Shepherd.

 Samoyed’s are the thicker, fluffier, version of a Husky.
 They are the epitome of a white fluffy dog.